TrevorGHSeay/goto-Toggle/Scopes.md

     }

-Similarly, the process for visualizing statements to be answered and their conclusions can be written in like kind:
+Similarly, the process for visualizing statements to be inquired and their corresponding conclusions can be written in like kind:

     "The dog is brown"

     If the dog is brown
     {
-        the statement is true
+        remember that the statement is true
     }
     else
     {
-        the statement is false
+        remember that the statement is false
     }

 Not coincidentally, you'll likely notice - if you're already familiar with basic programming - that the above is in fact very similar already to how it would be written in code (particularily C#).
 To contrast its hypothetical form: